Jenna424/thawed/README.md

 ### **_Getting Started_**

-##### Navigate to [the game's website] (https://thawed.surge.sh/), enter a word of your choice in the form, and have another player guess the letters included in the word by clicking the alphabet buttons.
+##### Navigate to [the game's website](https://thawed.surge.sh/), enter a word of your choice in the form, and have another player guess the letters included in the word by clicking the alphabet buttons.

 ---